tenpy/tenpy/doc/install/from_source.rst

 .. note ::

-    In case you don't have Git, you can download the repository as a ZIP archive.
+    In case you don't have [git]_ installed, you can download the repository as a ZIP archive.
     You can find it under `releases <https://github.com/tenpy/tenpy/releases>`_, or the `latest development version <https://github.com/tenpy/tenpy/archive/master.zip>`_.